Ayomide-Oyeneye/Final-exam-Altschool/README.md

 ## Features

 - Paste in your URLs and shorten them instantly.
+- Customize the alias for the shortened URL.
 - Copy the shortened URL with one click.
 - Visit the original URL directly from the application.
+- Display QR code for the shortened URL.
 - Track user authentication status and URL shortening events with Firebase Analytics.

 ## Technologies Used

 - Vue.js
+- TinyURL API
 - Firebase (for authentication and analytics)
-- TinyURL API

 ## How to Contribute